stfalcon-studio/swipeable-button/README.md

 - textColorChecked - Text color when button is checked
 - textColorUnchecked - Text color when button is unchecked
 - textSize - Text size
-- thresholdStart - Value in range [0..1] indicates how much user need to swipe to change status from unchecked to checked.
+- thresholdStart - Value in range [0..1] indicates how much user needs to swipe to change status from unchecked to checked.
 0.5 by default
-- thresholdEnd - Value in range [0..1] indicates how much user need to swipe to change status from checked to unchecked.
+- thresholdEnd - Value in range [0..1] indicates how much user needs to swipe to change status from checked to unchecked.
 0.5 by default
-- checkedBackground - Button background for checked state.
+- checkedBackground - Button background drawable for checked state.
-- uncheckedBackground - Button background for unchecked state.
+- uncheckedBackground - Button background drawable for unchecked state.
-- checkedToggleBackground - Toggle background when button is checked.
+- checkedToggleBackground - Toggle background drawable when button is checked.
-- uncheckedToggleBackground - Toggle background when button is unchecked.
+- uncheckedToggleBackground - Toggle background drawable when button is unchecked.
-- checkedIcon - Toggle icon when button is checked
+- checkedIcon - Toggle icon drawable when button is checked
-- uncheckedIcon - Toggle icon when button is unchecked
+- uncheckedIcon - Toggle icon drawable when button is unchecked

 For example:
 ```